 word!
 The people of Aberdeen sincerely believe that we

 originated Southern Hospitality, and we're "fixin'" to

-show how it's done during the 39th annual Aberdeen
+show how it's done during the 40th Aberdeen

 Southern Heritage Pilgrimage, scheduled for the weekend

 of April 10, 11 & 12, 2015.
 You are invited to visit this

 magnificent old town and tour its beautiful historic